ucdavisdatalab/workshop_research_computing/chapters/02_primary_practices.md

 project doesn't, or if all computations are handled by specialized software, then you might not need a programming language.

-Nevertheless, we've included writing code as a core practice to emphasize that it's uniquely important for reproducibility if your project does involve computations.
+Nevertheless, we've included writing code as a primary practice to emphasize that it's uniquely important for reproducibility if your project does involve computations.
 :::